-What Happens If You Can't Return to Work After An Injury?
+What Happens If You Can't Return To Work After An Injury?

 A workplace injury can change your life in the blink of an eye.
 The physical, emotional, and financial struggles can seem overwhelming and have a lasting impact on your ability to perform your job and earn a living.